Santander Bank Software Engineer Salary in Brazil | R$81.8K-R$126K+ | Levels.fyi

 The median Software Engineer compensation in Brazil package at Santander Bank totals R$126K per year.
-View the base salary, stock, and bonus breakdowns for Santander Bank's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Santander Bank's total compensation packages.
 Last updated: 10/2/2025

 Company